warpdotdev/docs/features/launch-configurations.md

 #
 # This configuration has two windows.
 # The first window executes two commands on start.
-# The second window has a split pane which executes a command on start.
+# The second window has a split pane that executes a command on start.

 ---
 name: Example Configuration With Starting Commands